-We interviewed three sommeliers from the Luberon who entrusted us with their preferences regarding wines from Luberon and Ventoux.
-Learn more about the history of our appellations and their main features.
+We interviewed three sommeliers from the Luberon who told us their preferences for Luberon and Ventoux wines.
+Learn more about it.

-PV: For my part, I'm keen on everything!
-I like the full-bodied taste of red wines, the intensity of whites and the freshness of rosés.
-And there's a wide assortment of rosés in the Luberon and Sud Ventoux, from rosé piscine to gastronomic rosés.
-The wines sell out quickly over the course of the year.
-It's a shame, because a rosé often tastes even better the year after!
+Pascal V.: For my part, I am a greedy above all!
+I like the delicacy of red wines, the liveliness of whites and the freshness of rosés.
+For the latter, the range is wide in the Luberon and Sud Ventoux, from pool rosé to gastronomic rosé whose color follows the evolution of tastes and the trend.
+Production is quickly sold out during the year.
+It's a shame because often a rosé is even better the year after!

-AR: The fact that they're part of the Luberon Regional Natural Park has an unmistakable impact on the quality of the soil and the way wines are grown.
-A high proportion of the vineyards are organic, and other producers use semi-organic methods.
-And it's much easier here since the dry climate lends itself well to the requirements of this type of growing.
+Alfredo R.: Being part of the Luberon NRP has an undeniable impact on soil quality and the way crops are managed.
+A good proportion of the estates are organic, other producers work in a reasoned fight.
+This is all the easier here as the dry climate lends itself well to the requirements of this type of cultivation.

-Discover ideas for food and wine pairings from Luberon and Ventoux, chosen by three sommeliers from the region, through their interviews.
+Discover food and wine pairing ideas from the Luberon and Ventoux, chosen by three sommeliers from the region, through their interviews.

 Pourquoi nos sommeliers aiment les vins du Luberon et du Ventoux?